www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 | created_after | Return only users that were created after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | updated_before | Return only users that were updated before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | updated_after | Return only users that were updated after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
+| email | Return only the user who has this e-mail address as their primary e-mail or a secondary e-mail.

 <br>
 [See noteworthy response attributes.] (#the-user-object)